Skip to main content

 • IsOnline

-• IsAdmin: Indicates whether the user is an admin of their organization
+• IsAdmin: Indicates whether the user is an administrator of their organization

-• IsGlobalAdmin: Indicates whether the user has permission to manage the Casdoor
+• IsGlobalAdmin: Indicates whether the user has permission to manage Casdoor

 • IsForbidden